umee-network/umee/docs/architecture/ADR-007-bad-debt.md

 The function `RepayBadDebt` must create event `EventRepayBadDebt` and logs for each borrowed asset it repays, recording address, denom, and amount.

+An additional event `ReservesExhausted` will be created to monitor for that specific edge case.
+It should record the `denom` for which repayment failed.

 ### Edge Cases

 There are two edge cases that would allow bad debt to slip past detection or automatic repayment: